Sri Ganganagar–Tiruchirappalli Humsafar Express: Direction reversal

 Train Reverses its direction 1 times:

-Future plans, proposals & Demands
+Future plans, proposals and demands

 In order to generate more revenue and to serve more people, this train service is planned to extend till Madurai Junction from Tiruchirappalli via Dindigul.

 There are prolonged demands to extend this train till kanyakumari as there is no direct train connection from Rajasthan to religious destination Kanyakumari.
 Similarly there are also prolonged demands to operate more train services from southern region of Tamil Nadu such as Madurai, Tirunelveli to places like Ahamedabad, Mumbai, Pune and Bangalore as the existing train services are not enough to cater the needs of the people in these routes.
 So there is a strong demands from various regions of people to extend this train till kanyakumari or to Rameswaram as this train runs vacant mostly.